wallarm/product-documentation/docs/4.8/admin-en/configure-statistics-service.md

 # Statistics Service

-You can obtain Wallarm [NGINX or Native](../installation/nginx-native-node-internals.md) node statistics using the `wallarm_status` service.
+You can obtain Wallarm filtering node statistics using the `wallarm_status` service.
 This article describes how to configure and use the service.

-!!! info "Native node statistics service"
-    For [Native](../installation/nginx-native-node-internals.md#native-node) nodes, although still available, `wallarm_status` is a legacy service.
-The main one is the `metrics` service available by `curl localhost:9000/metrics` (see ["metrics"](../installation/native-node/all-in-one-conf.md#metricsenabled) parameters in the Native node configuration).

 ## Setup